AlexStallen/SelectTable/README.md

 Or clone it from github:
 'https://github.com/AlexStallen/SelectTable.git'

-or download the archive from Github:
+Or download the archive from Github:
 'https://github.com/AlexStallen/SelectTable/archive/master.zip'